-Stress can lead to increased muscle tension and consequently to pain.
+Strain can lead to increased muscle tension and consequently to pain.
 In progressive muscle relaxation, the aim is to loosen all of the muscles using targeted tension and relaxation.
-The objective is an improvement in the perception of the body for reduced muscle tension.
+The goal of this technique is to relieve tension and to become more aware of the body.

-Sometimes it takes a little push to take the initial steps to get away from the stress.
-Herbal medications can help to replenish your mental strength and help you to find some peace.
-Passionflower can introduce a noticeable easing of tension in stressful periods.
+Sometimes it takes a little push to take the initial steps to get away from the strain.

 - Listen to signals from your body: Find out what really does you good and look after yourself!

-- Introduce more rest into your life, take deliberate breaks
+- Introduce more rest into your life and take deliberate breaks.

-- Restrict your television and computer consumption, instead spend more active-relaxed time with friends and family
+- Restrict your TV, computer, or social media consumption.
+Instead spend more time with friends and family.

-- Learn and do regular relaxation exercises (yoga, autogenic training, tai chi) which are appropriate for you or also take forest walks and go swimming.
+- Learn and do regular relaxation exercises (yoga, autogenic training, tai chi) that feel appropriate for you.
+You can also take forest walks or go swimming.

 Shop for Pascoe remedies here.